-Whenever someone decides to get behind the wheel of a motor vehicle, they run the risk of being involved in a car accident.
-While car accidents can range in severity from a single-car collision to a multi-car pileup, it doesn't take a large accident to cause severe medical injuries, including neurological damage.
+Whenever someone decides to get behind the wheel of a motor vehicle, they risk being involved in a car accident.
+While car accidents can range in severity from a single-car collision to a multi-car pileup, it doesn't take a significant accident to cause severe medical injuries, including neurological damage.

-Motorcycle Accidents: Many people enjoy riding motorcycles because they create a feeling of freedom as the wind rushes past people; however, motorcycles also do not offer a significant amount of protection for the people riding it.
-A motorcycle accident can result in a number of medical injuries and bone fractures when someone strikes another vehicle or the pavement.
-It is vital that everyone on a motorcycle wears a helmet to protect their brain from harm; however, no helmet is perfect.
-When people strike the ground, it is possible for their head to hit the pavement with tremendous force.
-This can result in skull fractures, brain bleeds, and serious neurological damage.
+- Motorcycle Accidents: Many people enjoy riding motorcycles because they create a feeling of freedom as the wind rushes past people; however, motorcycles also do not offer significant protection for those riding them.
+A motorcycle accident can result in several medical injuries and bone fractures when someone strikes another vehicle or the pavement.
+Everyone on a motorcycle must wear a helmet to protect their brain from harm; however, no helmet is perfect.
+When people strike the ground, their heads can hit the pavement with tremendous force, resulting in skull fractures, brain bleeds, and severe neurological damage.

-Auto Accidents: Even a typical auto accident can lead to damage to the brain tissue.
-When someone stops short, such as when their vehicle collides with another object, the seatbelt restrains the body from moving forward and striking the dashboard; however, there is no seatbelt around the head of a driver or passenger.
-The head and neck area is free to move and can strike the door, window, steering wheel, or dashboard.
-This can lead to a wide variety of head injuries that range from a concussion to a cerebral contusion or even a hematoma.
+- Auto Accidents: Even a typical auto accident can damage brain tissue.
+When someone stops short, such as when their vehicle collides with another object, the seatbelt restrains the body from moving forward and striking the dashboard; however, there is no seatbelt around the driver or passenger's head.
+The head and neck area can move freely and can hit the door, window, steering wheel, or dashboard.
+This can lead to many head injuries ranging from a concussion to a cerebral contusion or hematoma.

-Any time a patient's skull is opened up, the surgery is considered major.
-There is always the potential for complications after surgery, such as a rupture of the stitches or the development of an infection.
-When the brain tissue is involved, close follow-up is a necessity to ensure that no new neurological complications have developed and that the patient is recovering normally.
+The surgery is considered significant when a patient's skull is opened up.
+There is always the potential for complications after surgery, such as a stitch rupture or an infection.
+Close follow-up is necessary when the brain tissue is involved to ensure that no new neurological complications have developed and the patient is recovering.

-I’m Ed Smith, a West Sacramento Brain Injury Lawyer.
 There are many different causes of brain injuries; however, they all deserve the attention of a qualified professional.
-If you or a loved one has suffered a traumatic brain injury, please contact me at (916) 921-6400 for friendly, free advice.
-If you prefer, call me free of charge at (800) 404-5400.
+If you or a loved one has suffered a traumatic brain injury, please contact our experienced West Sacramento brain injury lawyers at (916) 921-6400 or (800) 404-5400 for friendly, free advice.
+See our case history of verdicts and settlements.